eabrown2378/kn-wildlife-user-portal/README.md

 <h3 align="center">KN-Wildlife User Portal</h3>

   <p align="center">
-    KN-Wildlife is an NSF-funded project to provide a centralized hub for ecological occurrence, abundance, and density data.
+    KN-Wildlife is an NSF-funded project (part of the <a href = "https://www.proto-okn.net/">Proto-OKN program</a>) to provide a centralized hub for ecological occurrence, abundance, and density data.
 Our system is built upon a Neo4j-powered graphical database of ecological wildlife data.
-Users can access these data via AI natural language queries (chatbot) or through manual search options.
-We also provide options to join data with relevant ecological covariates (bioclimatic, land use/cover, etc...).
+Users can access these data via AI natural language queries (chatbot **IN DEVELOPMENT**) or through manual search options.
+We also provide options to join data with relevant ecological covariates (bioclimatic, land use/cover, etc... **IN DEVELOPMENT**).
     <br />
     <a href="https://kn-wildlife.crc.nd.edu/"><strong>Visit Portal »</strong></a>
     <br />